Leading Economic Growth and Job Creation in the Capital

 LEAP is a non-incorporated consultative and advisory body established by the Mayor under sections 30 and 34 of the Greater London Authority Act 1999.
 As a Mayoral appointed body with no separate independent or corporate legal status, LEAP operates through the GLA which acts as LEAP's “accountable body” when funding arrangements are entered into with the Government or European Commission.

-You can find LEAP's Constitution here.
-It includes details of the Board's responsibilites, decision making processes, and Terms of Reference.
+The LEAP Constitution includes details of the Board's responsibilites, decision making processes and Terms of Reference.

 Annual Report and Annual Accounts

 LEAP has commited to meeting the standards set out in the National Assurance Framework for local enterprise partnerships.
-In line with revised standards issued to LEPs, we will be publishing an Annual Report and Annual Accounts on this website for the 2017/18 financial year and onwards.
+In line with revised standards issued to LEPs, we have made a new commitment to publish details of the spending allocations and commitments made from HM Government funding sources for 2016-17 with a view to publishing a full annual report from 2017-18.

 Project Development, Appraisal and Prioritisation